 We need a People’s Bailout to get through the crisis

-We are calling on our city's leaders to put people ahead of corporations at every step of the COVID-19 public health response and long term recovery.
-We need a People's Bailout for Philly.
+We are calling our city leaders to put people ahead of corporations at every step of the COVID-19 public health response and long-term recovery.
+We need a People’s Bailout for Philly.

 A Philly People’s Bailout

 While what we are facing is genuinely historic, it is clear that the depth of precarity we are met with is not just due to the pandemic, but is rather a direct consequence of decades of disinvestment in our communities.
 Our communities have been in crisis – COVID-19 has sharpened this reality for more and more people.

 Over the past several weeks, the organizations signed below have been on the front lines, supporting community members with the information, resources, and rapid response needed in the face of this current crisis.

 This crisis is far from over.
 There is much still unknown about containing the coronavirus, meaning social distancing measures and stay at home orders could be necessary for weeks or months to come.
 Beyond these immediate measures, we are left to ask: what will recovery look like?
 Philadelphia is the poorest big city in the U.S. Will “recovery” continue that fact with even more of us living in poverty, underemployed, and not knowing how we will get by?
 We demand that this city’s recovery invests in righting the wrongs of inequality and discrimination that have made this current crisis all the worse.

 City Council and the Mayor’s administration need to craft a new budget for the next steps of the public health response and long term recovery.
 The current federal response and stimulus prioritizes the bailout of corporations over everyday working people.
 We are calling on our city’s leaders not to make the same mistake.
 We have come together to propose the “Philly People’s Bailout.”